CHickenbone420/Chickencam/README.md

 # Chickencam
 ONLY ANDROID

-Join [Justxn's Server](https://discord.gg/gD4yAY) for the first Snapchat Web Client
+Join original developer [Justxn's Server](https://discord.gg/gD4yAY) for the first Snapchat Web Client

   Changelogs
   1. Changed string name of app from "creative-sample-app" to "camera" making it look more realistic on story posts